Wiki on Application Profiles in Geovistory

 This profile provides classes and properties that describe essential apects of a persons life, like birth, death, marriage, family relationships.

-For advanced users, find in OntoME the details on this profile.
+For advanced users, find in OntoME the.

 Use Cases